P2PKH, or "Pay to Pubkey Hash" transactions in full form, are one specific type of payment in the Bitcoin Script.

 During this entire process, Bob and Alice only interact using pubkey hashes and addresses.
 As such, they never have to know or use the other’s public key.
 As noted above, this provides an extra layer of secure encryption between the private key and the wider public.

-P2PKH is a useful way to send and receive payments on the Bitcoin network.
-Newer Bitcoin scripts have gained some adoption, but P2PKH still plays an important role in most transactions.
+P2PKH is a useful way to send and receive payments on the Bitcoin protocol.
+Newer payment types supported by Bitcoin Script have gained some adoption, but P2PKH still plays an important role in most transactions.

-SegWit Compatibility: Bitcoin scripts such as P2SH and Bech32 were introduced after P2PKH.
+Bitcoin scripts such as Pay to Script Hash and Bech32 were introduced after P2PKH.
 Their main advantage over P2PKH is SegWit compatibility.
 Although this wasn’t a big deal when SegWit first launched with low adoption rates, the SegWit protocol is now gaining more support.
 While P2PKH will certainly remain relevant for non-SegWit transactions, it’s overall usage may see a slight decline if more exchanges and wallets adopt SegWit.

 Is P2PKH Still Used Today?